Integrating Social Practices in Energy Models | October 9th, 2019 | DG RTD, Brussels |

 - Possible solutions for a better analysis of agency and institutional effects in energy models.

-- Suggestions for improving the policy relevance of energy modelling outcomes and avoiding the attractor of technocentric governance.
+- Suggestions for improving the policy relevance of energy modelling outcomes and avoiding the attractor of technocentric governance (implications for governance).